 When is the box office open?

-Our box office in Persons Auditorium is open one hour before performances and:
+During the summer, our box office in Persons Auditorium is open one hour before performances and:

 - Weekdays and Saturday: 9 am to 1 pm and 2 pm to 5 pm

 Persons Auditorium opens one hour before the performance.
 Doors to the concert hall open 30 minutes prior to the performance.

 Yes, all visitors are welcome to attend open rehearsals in the Persons Auditorium.
 Open rehearsal schedules for a given week are available starting on Monday of each week on our website or by calling 802-254-2394.
 Admission is free, and no tickets are required.

 Yes.
 Marlboro Music welcomes all visitors and strives to make the performances and facilities accessible to everyone.
 The concert hall has wheelchair-accessible locations where patrons can remain in their wheelchairs or transfer to seats.
 Patrons who cannot or do not wish to transfer from their wheelchairs to a seat should request wheelchair-seat locations when ordering tickets.
 Ushers are available to assist patrons in getting from the lobby to their seats or wheelchair-seat locations.
 The entrance to the auditorium is accessible, and an accessible restroom is located in the lobby.

 Persons Auditorium is also equipped with a hearing aid induction loop, which dramatically improves sound quality for listeners with hearing aids.

 Yes, a geothermal air conditioning system was installed in the concert hall in 2014.